sitek94/habit-tracker-app/README.md

         }
     }
 }
 ```

 ### Authentication Layer

 For quite some time I was using Private and Public routes to prevent an authenticated user from accessing the parts of the app available only for logged in user.
-It was fine but I wanted to use a different layout for authenticated users (additional sidebar on the left).
+It was fine, but I wanted to use a different layout for authenticated users (additional sidebar on the left).

 I found the perfect solution in a [blog post by Kent C. Dodds](https://kentcdodds.com/blog/authentication-in-react-applications):